What’s the best horse arena size?

 Clearspan

-Our fully engineered structures can span from 9 to 60 metres with no need for centre supports or additional knee bracing.
-This way, you get the maximum usable space for your arena and don’t have to train around columns.
+Our fully engineered structures can span up to 60 metres with no need for centre supports or additional knee bracing.
+This means you get the maximum usable space for your arena and don’t have to train around columns.

 Indoor vs outdoor